Do Nonprofits Pay Taxes?

 - The trade or business is not substantially related to furthering the nonprofit's exempt purposes

-While the IRS usually excludes investment income from a nonprofit's taxed unrelated business income, it will usually tax investment income from for-profit subsidiaries or controlled nonprofits.
+Investment income may be taxable in some circumstances but is often exempt.
+The IRS usually excludes investment income from a nonprofit's taxed unrelated business income.
+Yet, it will usually tax investment income from for-profit subsidiaries or controlled nonprofits.
 Additionally, the income or gain from a debt-financed property is generally subject to tax.

 Related Resources